Saturday, November 15, 2025

 A ghostly tale for Halloween

 Years ago when I was still in high school I read a collection of ghost stories called "Haunted Heartland."
 Most of them weren't a bit scary and were presented in the dry businesslike fashion of a folklorist who is merely collecting materials for a dissertation, but one tale stuck with me.
 It was the story of Fr.
 Louis Lesches, a priest assigned to St. Mary's College in Minnesota, who tried to kill his superior, Bishop Patrick Hefron.
 The bishop was saying Mass in the seminary chapel one morning when he turned around and saw Fr.
 Lesches standing behind him.
 To the bishop's surprise, the priest was wearing a Prince Albert suit instead of his cassock or clericals.
-To add to this surprise the bishop quickly realized that the priest was packing heat.
+To add to this surprise ,the bishop quickly realized that the priest was packing heat.
 Fr.
 Lesches fired a gun three times, hitting the bishop twice.

 At that time Fr.
 Lesches was already the number one problem child of the diocese.
 Although he was said to be brilliant and had done well in the academic part of his seminary studies, he was judged to be overly emotional, and insubordinate.
 He'd failed at all of his parish assignments and now the concerned and probably a bit exasperated bishop had recalled him to St. Mary's to keep a close eye on him.
 Fr.
 Lesches became convinced that the bishop was persecuting him.